 Last week, a jury acquitted Kenneth Herron of a misdemeanor charge stemming from an incident in which he somehow managed to get into the Grizzly Bear Grotto at the San Francisco Zoo.
 Herron, who has a history of mental illness, ended up within bear-arm’s length of two 500-pound grizzlies, one of which walked over and sniffed Herron’s foot before police scared it away.
 Herron was extracted, arrested, and charged with trespassing and “disturbing a dangerous animal.”

-The judge dismissed the trespassing charge before trial, saying there was no evidence Herron had intended to "occupy" the bear grotto.
-You might have thought that just being in a bear grotto, let alone expending the effort it might take to get into one, would be evidence of "trespassing."
+The judge dismissed the trespassing charge before trial, saying there was no evidence Herron had intended to “occupy” the bear grotto.
+Now, you might have thought that just being in a bear grotto, let alone expending the effort it might take to get into one, would be sufficient evidence of trespassing.
 The district attorney sure did.
-"The defendant jumped an electrified wall and a separate fence, jumped 13 feet into a moat, perched himself in the grizzly bears' living area and showed no signs of leaving before zookeepers fired a shotgun and forcibly removed him," said a spokesman.
-"If that isn't trespassing, I don't know what is."
+“The defendant jumped an electrified wall and a separate fence, jumped 13 feet into a moat, perched himself in the grizzly bears’ living area and showed no signs of leaving before zookeepers fired a shotgun and forcibly removed him,” said a spokesman.
+“If that isn’t trespassing, I don’t know what is.”

-But it looks like they charged Herron under a law that prohibits "[e]ntering and occupying real property or structures of any kind without the consent of the owner, the owner's agent, or the person in lawful possession."
+But it looks like they charged Herron under a law that prohibits “[e]ntering and occupying real property or structures of any kind without the consent of the owner, the owner’s agent, or the person in lawful possession.”
 Cal.
 Penal Code § 602(m) (emphasis added).
-A case holds that "occupy" requires more than a temporary stay, because the law was intended to criminalize "squatting."
-(The stay in that case was much longer than in this one, probably because it didn't involve grizzly bears.)
+Case law holds that “occupy” requires more than a temporary stay, because the law was intended to criminalize “squatting.”
+(The stay in that case was much longer than in this one, probably because it didn’t involve grizzly bears.)

 On the other charge, I have had trouble finding the law that makes it a crime to “disturb a dangerous animal,” which strikes me as something that doesn’t really need to be criminalized anyway.
 I mean, aren’t punishment and deterrence already built into that one anyway?
 According to one report, prosecutors charged Herron with “willfully disturbing a wild and dangerous animal, to wit, bears,” which may be a violation of the San Francisco Park Code, to wit, Section 5.08: